Kelly's Cellars

-Kellys Cellars is a pub in Belfast, Northern Ireland, situated at 30 Bank Street in the city centre.
-Built on March 14, 1720, it is one of the oldest pubs of Belfast.
+Kelly's Cellars is a pub in Belfast, Northern Ireland, situated at 30 Bank Street in the city centre.
+Built on 14 March 1720, it is one of the oldest pubs of Belfast.

-It sits in what used to be an alley way off Royal Avenue, but a few buildings were knocked down and now Kellys sits in a square beside Castlecourt, a major Belfast shopping centre.
+It sits in what used to be an alleyway off Royal Avenue, but a few buildings were knocked down and now Kelly's sits in a square beside Castlecourt, a major Belfast shopping centre.
 It provides pub food and traditional music sessions.
 It remains resolutely old-fashioned, with vaulted ceiling and elbow-worn bar and is crammed with bric-a-brac.